TJM/sdp-tech-challenge/README.md

 * `vagrant provision`

 ### Known Issues
-There are a couple instances of "red text" WARNINGS, but they do not affect the overall outcome.
+There are a couple instances of "yellow text" WARNINGS, but they do not affect the overall outcome.
 * `==> app: Warning: Scope(Concat::Fragment[static-vhost-500-6666cd76f96956469e7be39d750cc7d9]): The $ensure parameter to concat::fragment is deprecated and has no effect.`
    * This appears to be an issue with the `jfryman-nginx` module when using `puppetlabs-concat` > 2.0. https://github.com/jfryman/puppet-nginx/issues/776
 * `==> app: Warning: Firewall[500 Allow port 8000/tcp for SDP Tech Challenge](provider=iptables): Unable to persist firewall rules: Execution of '/usr/libexec/iptables/iptables.init save' returned 1:`
    * Known issue with `puppetlabs-firewall`: https://tickets.puppetlabs.com/browse/MODULES-1029
+* Unable to use puppet provisioner with Oscar style configuration.
+   * This has already been fixed in the [vagrant-config_builder](https://github.com/oscar-stack/vagrant-config_builder/commit/a9ab96afcfa5142ccc70794df3ae8d352e799f54), but it has not yet been released (as of this writing).
+As such, I had to work around the issue by reverting to a more "standard" Vagrantfile, but I still kept the pe-build magic.

 ## Tech Challenge Requirements